PerfectThymeTech/platform-automation/README.md

 # platform-automation

-This repository is used for platform automation.
+This repository is used for platform automation to test policies and more.